snilli/asset-price-checker/README.md

 - The backend service is containerized using Docker for consistent deployment environments.
 - **Image Optimization**: Image assets are optimized for performance.
 - **Caching**: Response caching has been implemented to enhance the performance of frequent requests.
+- And last one add unit test for coverage all line
 ---

 Let me know if you'd like further improvements or additions!